xero/vibrateawake/README.md

 **Shared `:core` module.** The config model and its waveform builder (`VibrationConfig.buildWaveform()`) live in a small library both the phone and watch depend on, so the two never drift as the rhythms are tuned.
 The watch layers its own `AlarmManager` loop and an amplitude-control fallback on top of that shared code; see [Wear OS companion](#wear-os-companion).

-**Greyscale with an orange accent.** Material You dynamic color is turned off.
-The scheme maps background and text to black, white, and off-tones (`#222` and `#efefef`), and `surfaceVariant` and related roles are pinned to greys so nothing leaks the default purple tint.
+**Greyscale with an orange accent.** The scheme maps background and text to black, white, and off-tones (`#222` and `#efefef`), and `surfaceVariant` and related roles are pinned to greys so nothing leaks the default purple tint.
 The one accent is orange (`#D16A00`, chosen to read on both black and white): the title, the slider active fill, selected radio buttons, and the Stop button while running.
 Locked controls dim, and a selected control's orange fades to `#BE5900`.

 **Portrait lock.** `MainActivity` sets `android:screenOrientation="portrait"`.
 The single-column form is built for portrait and this is a set-and-forget utility, so the app stays upright instead of reflowing awkwardly in landscape.